John Schumann and the Vagabond Crew

 We here at The Barn at Wombat Flat are humbled and incredibly grateful to John and boys for locking in this gig with us.
 What an opportunity to hear ‘a legend’ in an up-close and personal setting in a listening venue such as ours!
 This is one of those shows you will be telling your friends about for years!

-John Schumann is one of the very few songwriters who has changed the way a nation thinks and, accordingly, holds a distinguished place in the Australian music industry.
-Best known for his leadership of the legendary folk-rock band Redgum, and his Vietnam veterans’ anthem, I Was Only 19, John Schumann first came to national attention in 1980 as Redgum’s lead singer-songwriter.
+John Schumann is one of the very few songwriters who have changed the way a nation thinks.
+Known for his leadership of the legendary folk-rock band Redgum, and his Vietnam veterans’ anthem, I Was Only 19, John Schumann’s career spans over 35 years.

-In late 2005 John Schumann released Lawson, a highly acclaimed album of songs drawn from the poetic works of Henry Lawson.
-Listening to the album will remind you of what it means to be Australian.
+In late 2005, after a 15 year sabbatical with his young family, John Schumann returned with Lawson, a highly acclaimed album of songs drawn from the poetic works of Henry Lawson.
 John’s current band, The Vagabond Crew, named after a line in the Lawson poem, Knocking Around, had its genesis in the recording of the “Lawson” album.
-Initially released on the Bombora Creative label, Lawson was re-released on ABC/Universal Music with a DVD of the making of the album and a gallery of photos from the sessions.

-Packed venues and standing ovations demonstrate how, in a very short time, John Schumann & the Vagabond Crew have earned for themselves a stellar reputation on the festival circuit as an inspirational, intelligent and defiantly Australian concert act.
+Packed venues and standing ovations demonstrate how John Schumann has earned for himself a stellar reputation as an inspirational, intelligent and defiantly Australian performer.

-John Schumann and The Vagabond Crew have played at a host of important and high-profile events including the Australia Day Concert in Canberra, the Anzac Day March at the MCG and the 40th Anniversary of the Battle of Long Tan in Vietnam.
-John and his band have also travelled to East Timor, Afghanistan and the Solomon Islands to entertain the Australian forces deployed there.
+John Schumann and The Vagabond Crew are sought after to play at important and high-profile events here in Australia and overseas.
+John and has also travelled to East Timor, Afghanistan (twice), the Solomon Islands and Tanzania to entertain the Australian forces deployed there.

 John Schumann still lives in Adelaide.
 He has upset many people in positions of importance both there and interstate.
 He claims not to care.